sulfo/xml-sitemap-feed/readme.txt

 = 3.2 =
 * rewrite and add_feed calls improvements
-* bugfix: double entry when static page is frontpage
+* BUGFIX: double entry when static page is frontpage

 = 3.0 =
 * added styling to the xml feed to make it human readable

 = 2.1 =
-* bugfix: lastmod timezone offset displayed wrong (extra space and missing double-colon)
+* BUGFIX: lastmod timezone offset displayed wrong (extra space and missing double-colon)

 = 2.0 =
 * priority calculation based on comments and age